systemed/tilemaker/README.md

 Tilemaker is maintained by Richard Fairhurst and supported by [many contributors](https://github.com/systemed/tilemaker/graphs/contributors).

 Copyright tilemaker contributors, 2015-2023.

 The tilemaker code is licensed as FTWPL; you may do anything you like with this code and there is no warranty.

+Licenses of third-party libraries:

-The included sqlite_modern_cpp (Amin Roosta) is MIT; [kaguya](https://github.com/satoren/kaguya) is licensed under the Boost Software Licence.
+- sqlite_modern_cpp (Amin Roosta) is licensed under MIT
+- [kaguya](https://github.com/satoren/kaguya) is licensed under the Boost Software Licence
+- [libpopcnt](https://github.com/kimwalisch/libpopcnt) is licensed under BSD 2-clause